devstopfix/gnuplot-elixir/README.md

 The `plot` function takes two arguments:

 * a list of commands (each of which is a list of terms)
-* a list of datasets (each of which is a list of rows, which are a list of numbers)
+* a list of datasets

-Gnuplot will by default open a window containing your plot.
+A dataset is a list of points, each point is a list of numbers.

 ### Scatter plot with a single dataset